alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 Soon, it evolves.
 The match *wasn't* fair.
 "Oh, it's just microing."
 We saw a similar thing in the OpenAI Five showcase.
 The DotA team said that OpenAI Five had 250ms reaction times, within human limits.
 One of the humans picked Axe, aiming for Blink-Call engages.
-OpenAI Five would stunlock every time as soon as they blinked within range, completely negating that strategy.
+OpenAI Five would insta-Hex every time as soon as they blinked within range, completely negating that strategy.
 We would never expect humans to do this consistently, and now the match isn't fair, and people start discounting the results.